stackery/wild-rydes-workshop/01-frontend.md

 # Frontend Content
 In this step of the workshop you will create and deploy the Wild Rydes frontend.
 The frontend is composed of an AWS S3 bucket and a Lambda function that is triggered on deployment which will populate the S3 bucket with the Wild Rydes static content.

+## AWS Services

+* AWS S3
+* AWS Lambda

 ## Instructions

 ### 1. Add an Object Store resource
 Add an "Object Store" resource (an AWS S3 Bucket) to serve the website content.
 Click the **Add Resource** button in the top right of screen to reveal the resources menu.
-Then click on the *Object Store* resource.
-This will add the Object Store resource to the canvas.
+Then click on the *Object Store* resource to add it to the canvas and your application stack.
+Alternatively you can also drag and place the resource on the canvas.

 ![Add Object Store](./images/01-object-store.png)